novakov-alexey-zz/old-novakov-alexey.github.io/content/scala-monads/index.md

 ```

 `Box` contains single integer value and allows us to manipulate it without leaving `Box` context, i.e. our result is always a `Box[T]`.
-We can also make varible `v` as public and read it when needed. `Box` behaves similarly to non-empty single element list.
+We can also make variable `v` as public and read it when needed. `Box` behaves similarly to non-empty single element list.
 It is hard to say when this particular `Box` Monad will be useful looking at above example.
 However, it should give you an idea how Monad implementation may look like.

 ## Scala Examples